 Shipping Company: Your manufacturer may recommend a few shipping companies.
-I used RIM Logistics (Saba at sabasolomon AT rimlogistics.com) to ship a few pallets to Amazon.de and Dimerco (Justin at Justin_Bergeron AT dimerco.com) to ship the majority of the games to the US.
+I used RIM Logistics (Saba at sabasolomon AT rimlogistics.com) to ship a few pallets to Amazon.de and Dimerco (Justin at Justin_Bergeron AT dimerco.com) to ship the majority of the games to the US [Update from the future: I now work only with Dimerco--it's easier to work with just one company).
 Both companies are very helpful for startups that may need some extra guidance with the forms.
-I don’t get a referral fee or anything like that, but if you contact them, I would appreciate if you tell them I sent you.
+I don't get a referral fee or anything like that, but if you contact them, I would appreciate if you tell them I sent you.

 Two small tidbit to keep in mind about ports: When your game arrives at port in China, it will not ship right away.
 These companies keep costs down by consolidating shipments within the same containers (see The Wire, Season 2).
 So don't be surprised if your pallets sit on the boat for a few weeks.
 Also, when they arrive at port in the US, allow for about a week for the games to pass customs.
 Sometimes it'll happen much faster than that, but prepare for the worst.